Bitcoin Halving Looming in April 2024 - Will It Trigger Another Bull Run?

 Bitcoin, the world’s largest cryptocurrency, is minted just like any other altcoin.
 New Bitcoins are thus added to the total supply every 10 minutes on average – the time it takes to create a new block of Bitcoin.
 So, approximately 144 new blocks are minted daily.

 The protocol on which Bitcoin is designed automatically halves rewards attributed to its miners or validators as they also are called once 210,000 blocks have been minted.
-As around 144 new blocks are created every day and the last halving event took place in May 2020, the next one is forecast to take place on or around April 27, 2024.
+As around 144 new blocks are created every day and the last halving event took place in May 2020.
+The next Bitcoin halving is forecast to take place on or around April 27, 2024.

 Bitcoin miners process transactions and secure the network on which the cryptocurrency operates.
 They are rewarded with new-minted Bitcoins in exchange for this service, as well as transaction fees.